eleniarvan/data-structures-search-performance-comparison/README.md

 2. Navigate to the project directory and compile the source files using `g++`: bash g++ main.cpp NonSortedArray.cpp SortedArray.cpp BinarySearchTree.cpp AVLTree.cpp HashTable.cpp -o datastructures

 3. Ensure an `input.txt` file containing the text data is in the same directory.
 4. Run the executable:
    bash
    ./datastructures

    *(The program will automatically generate `output.txt` with the benchmarking results.)*

+##  Contributors (2)
+This project was developed collaboratively as part of the Data Structures course at the Aristotle University of Thessaloniki (AUTH).